wildwyss/ip6-documentation/notes/iterator.md

 		- because the copy of take and drop has to copy the state as well
 - uncons returns a pair including the first element of the iterator and the rest of iterator itself
 		- uncons can not be used in a pipe, use drop instead
+- tests: each iterator operation needs to operate on a copy.
+This is tested now.
+  - the copy of each operation works correctly => is tested now